oobecomau/desktop.gov.au/docs/as-built-as-configured/conditional-access-policies.md

 - Frequency: `Annually`
 - Duration before re-acceptance required (days): `N/A`
 - Languages
-  - English: Agency supplied
+  - English: Organisation supplied
   - Other languages as required

 ## Conditional Access - Policies

 The following Conditional Access policies can be found in the Azure Portal at `Azure AD Conditional Access | Policies`.
-The polices here are a baseline and should be customised to the Agencies requirements for both hybrid and cloud-only implementations types.
+The polices here are a baseline and should be customised to the organisations requirements for both hybrid and cloud-only implementations types.

-Agencies should avoid the use of trusted locations for cloud app access and use device state/require enrolment on conditions where possible.
+Organisations should avoid the use of trusted locations for cloud app access and use device state/require enrolment on conditions where possible.

 ### BLOCK - Countries Not Allowed